Olivine-Labs/lua-style-guide/README.md

     end
     ```

-  - Use shortcuts when you can.
+  - Use shortcuts when you can, unless you need to know the difference between
+    false and nil.

     ```lua
     -- bad